 As we age, our risk for vision loss increases.
 Among the vision problems facing older people are cataracts, age-related macular degeneration, glaucoma, dry-eye disease, and diabetes.

 The good news is that these conditions can, in many cases, be prevented or treated to minimize damage to vision.
-WebMD® offers a wealth of helpful information and tips for protecting our vision at any age.
-Here are just a few.
+Here are some steps worth considering.

 Your eyes are connected to your stomach.
-Nutrients like omega-3 fatty acids, lutein, zinc, and vitamins A, C and E may help fight age-related vision problems like cataracts and age-related macular degeneration — deteriorating vision that's the leading cause of blindness in older people.
+Nutrients like omega-3 fatty acids, lutein, zinc, and vitamins A, C and E may help fight age-related vision problems like cataracts and age-related macular degeneration.

-Here are a few tasty tips for making sure you get a healthy dose of these essential nutrients, compliments of Harvard Health:
+Here are a few tasty tips for making sure you get a healthy dose of these essential nutrients, compliments of Harvard Health1: